IBM-Cloud/todo-apps/node/README.md

 TodoMVC using Cloudant and Compose for MongoDB services running on Bluemix.

-Refer to the [README.md](../README.md) file in the parent directory for general instructions regarding this application and the database service it requires.
+Refer to the [README.md](../README.md) file in the parent directory for general instructions regarding this application.

 ## How it Works